Explo '72: Impact

 The long-term impact of Explo '72 is difficult to measure.
 The most obvious and lasting effect was the influence of Jesus music, which would later be more commonly called Contemporary Christian Music.
 At least one critic credits the event with spawning the entire Christian music industry.

+In her book God Gave Rock and Roll to You, Leah Payne writes:

+In many ways, the preaching and musical lineup at Explo '72 also demonstrated that the efforts of the National Association of Evangelicals to create a coalition of the faithful under the category of 'evangelical' were paying off.
+Fans of Southern Gospel, Black Gospel, and Jesus music may have occupied distinct demographic segments of society in the United States, but the fact that these diverse artists shared the stage at Explo '72 indicated that they could be brought together to encourage evangelical Christian conversion.
+Graham, Campus Crusade, and many others also recognized through Explo '72 that Jesus music had captured the ears and hearts of the youth group crowd.

 David Hill Scott, writing for the May, 2005, edition of Christianity Today, documented the effects Explo '72 had on Pope John Paul II.
 As a cardinal in Poland, the future Pope was heavily influenced toward evangelistic efforts by Joe Losiak, a Polish American student who had attended Explo '72 and introduced its concepts to Roman Catholic officials in Poland.